By Pallavi Bhattacharya

 When her husband turned down the offer of being the head of Dr.Usui’s society- the Usui Reiki Ryoho Gakkai (Usui Reiki Healing Method Association), she accepted the responsibility.

-American Grandmaster, Paula Horan has been credited to introducing Reiki in India.
+American Grandmaster, Paula Horan has been credited with introducing Reiki in India.
 Being a psychologist she has been able to blend psychological therapy and Reiki to achieve amazing results.

 Though Paula has stopped offering a regular program of seminars she does teach First, Second and Third Degree Reiki and the Core Empowerment Training if requested.
 Women from Paula’s spiritual family and friends include Brigitte Ziegler, Gagori Mitra and Renita.